nu11ptr/flexstr/README.md

 This type is not inherently "better" than `String`, but different.
-It works best in 'typical' string use cases (immutability, concatenation, cheap multi ownership) whereas `String` works better in "string buffer" usage cases (mutability, string building, single ownership).
+It works best in 'typical' string use cases (immutability, concatenation, cheap multi ownership) whereas `String` works better in "string buffer" use cases (mutability, string building, single ownership).

 ## Installation